Dodge Ram SRT-10

-The Dodge Ram SRT-10 is a sport pickup truck produced by Dodge, based on the standard Ram 1500, with only 10,046 units built.
+The Dodge Ram SRT-10 is a sport full-size pickup truck produced by Dodge, based on the standard Ram 1500, with only 10,046 units built.
 It was introduced as a concept at the January 2002 North American International Auto Show, while the production model was introduced in 2003 as a 2004 model year.

 Development

-The Dodge Ram SRT was created by DaimlerChrysler's PVO (Performance Vehicle Operations) division, using Dodge Viper and Plymouth Prowler engineers.
+The Dodge Ram SRT was created by DaimlerChrysler’s PVO (Performance Vehicle Operations) division, using Dodge Viper and Plymouth Prowler engineers.
 Extensive wind tunnel testing was used in styling the exterior of the Ram SRT-10.
 This is the second time that Dodge has put a Viper engine into a Ram pickup.
 At the 1996 Chicago Auto Show, Dodge introduced a concept Dodge Ram with a Viper Generation 2 engine, but it was not put into production.
 The Dodge Ram VTS was painted Banzai Blue with dual white skunk stripes, housed an 8.0 L (488 cid) V10, a six-speed Borg-Warner manual gearbox, and 17 in Viper GTS wheels wrapped in BF Goodrich 275/60-HR17 Comp T/A HR4 tires.